IdleLands/idlelands.github.io/_docs/help/new-player.md

 Please sync your account.

+### Your Class Ability

+Every class has a unique ability, which you can use by accruing stamina (gained with IRL time).
+Each ability has a different cost, and is a different effect.
+You can use them to give yourself buffs, experience, or other effects!

 ### Choices

 Choices (Adventurer -> Choices tab) are the primary way you'll interact with IdleLands.
 You'll see a lot of different choice types, such as a merchant selling items, or a gambling bet.
 You'll want to check here often if you care about your characters gear, as this is the primary place all items come in from!